Skip to main content

 Home and office printers cannot reliably match Pantone colors.
 The variance often exceeds Delta E 5.0, which customers can notice.
 How to print business cards at home free tutorials often ignore time costs.
 The setup and learning curve require 40+ hours initially.
 This is a major drawback for busy marketing teams.

-According to Dr. James Liu, Principal Analyst at Global Industry Research Institute, the market has shifted toward tighter quality standards since 2024.
+According to Dr. our production team Analyst at Global Industry Research Institute, the market has shifted toward tighter quality standards since 2026.
 Specialty finishes are a clear limitation.
-Techniques like foil stamping, spot UV, or precision die-cutting solutions and services require specialized equipment like a Bobst die-cutter.
+Techniques like foil stamping, spot UV, or precision die-cutting solutions and services require specialized equipment like a die-cutting equipment die-cutter.
 The minimum setup fee for these services makes small in-house runs economically impractical.

 Consider instead using a skilled partner for complex jobs.
 For simple, low-volume needs, online services are more suitable.
 The right choice depends on your volume, quality tolerance, and internal bandwidth.

-On the other hand, professional shops using Heidelberg presses with ISO-certified workflows are more suitable for brand-critical materials requiring Pantone accuracy on specific gsm stocks.
+On the other hand, professional shops using professional offset press with ISO-certified workflows are more suitable for brand-critical materials requiring Pantone accuracy on specific gsm stocks.

 Frequently Asked Questions